 The success of these two recompletions proved the presence of behind-pipe reserves that could be economically produced.
 This in turn resulted in an increase in PDNP reserves in the field.
-An independently certified reserve report confirmed the proved developed reserves had increased to 1,272 MBoe The PV10 estimated value of this reserve as at 31 December 2015 was \$19.3M represented an increase in value of 206% from the original purchase price.
+An independently certified reserve report confirmed the proved developed reserves had increased to 1,272 MBoe The PV10 estimated value of this reserve as at 31 December 2015 was \$12.6M.